Open Now — 24/7 Plumbing

 Next, fill a large plastic bottle with warm water.
 Place your thumb over the top of the bottle and fit the top end of the bottle into the outlet at the bottom of the toilet.

-If you’re using any chemical cleaners, use them sparingly to avoid damaging your pipes or the environment.
+If you’re using chemical cleaners, use them sparingly to avoid damaging your pipes or the environment.
 These chemicals can corrode the pipe’s edges and may not be effective against all types of clogs, particularly those caused by physical objects.
-Although using a vacuum hose may seem overkill, remember that the clog has been able to withstand all your efforts so far.
+Although using a vacuum hose may seem overkill, remember that the clog has withstood all your efforts.

 When to Call a Professional Plumber